nicklambourne/slackblocks/docs/usage/installation.md

 `slackblocks` is a pure Python package and is published automatically to [PyPI](https://pypi.org/project/slackblocks/) as Python wheels whenever a new version is released.

+As of version `v0.1.0`` it has no dependencies outside of the Python standard library.

 ## Uninstalling `slackblocks`
 If, for whatever reason, you need to remove `slackblocks` from your environment you can do so with the following commands: